 This is for either a stair glider or a vacuum cleaner to plug into.

 This allows for all forms of technologies for independence.
 You should only use GFI outlets in this location.
 These outlets give the option of accessorizing toilets making them more user-friendly.
 That technology makes the toilet easier to use and is how seniors retain their freedom and dignity.

 You’ll easily be able to add a chair lift in the future, an especially attractive option if you’re unable to design in a space for the storage closet lift/elevator option.
 Plus, in the meantime, you’ve got two great places for designer night-lights and convenient plugs for the vacuum.

-- Above external doors (outside and inside)
+- Above external doors (inside)

 An outlet on the interior wall directly above the lintel and in line with the door handle allows the option of adding an automatic door opener and/or electric door strike.
 If you don’t want this right now, just install a cover plate and either paint it or use wall paper to conceal the outlet.

 This is for those people who cannot easily reach the back counter in the kitchen to plug in devices.
 This standard can also be met by positioning an electrical outlet on a side-wall beside a counter to achieve the same effect of easier reach.